Aug. 17, 1952 Hollywood Los Angeles County California, USA

 Actress.
-Born Marie G. Armstrong.
-A native of Chicago, Illinois, Forsythe only appeared in three motion pictures, but she is best remembered for her role as Tamara, in the 1943 film, "Three Russian Girls."
-The role was supposed to go to Oona O'Neill (the future Mrs. Charlie Chaplin) but she bowed out at the last minute.
-Miss Forsythe's other credits include, "The Bridge Of San Luis Rey" (1944), and "Sensations Of 1945" (1944).
-In 1941, she married film producer Benedict Bogeaus, and retired from acting shortly thereafter.
-She divorced him in 1945, and married twice more before her untimely death at age 30.
-On August 17, 1952, after suffering as a manic depressive and from several emotional breakdowns for sometime, Forsythe took her own life.
+Born Marie C. Armstrong in Chicago, Illinois, she was the daughter of a wealthy steel magnate who was at one time associated with industrial baron Andrew Carnegie.
+She appeared in only three full length motion pictures, being best remembered for her role as 'Tamara', in the 1943 film, "Three Russian Girls", a role was supposed to go to Oona O'Neill (the future Mrs. Charlie Chaplin), who bowed out at the last minute.
+Her other credits include "The Bridge Of San Luis Rey" (1944), and "Sensations Of 1945" (1944).
+Married to film producer Benedict Bogeaus in 1939, she divorced him in 1945, and married twice more before her untimely death at age 30.
+On August 17, 1952, after suffering as a manic depressive and from several emotional breakdowns for sometime, she is believed to have taken her own life.